 - A potentially fatal form of brain damage called hepatic encephalopathy

-Symptoms of Hemochromatosis
+Symptoms and Complications of Hemochromatosis

-Common symptoms of iron overload include:
+Common symptoms and complications of iron overload include:

 - Unusual fatigue or weakness